jych/cle/README.md

 'cle' is not a building in which it costs a lot to live,<br\>
 but a playground which is open to everyone for free.

-We try to manage minimum lines of codes.
+We try to manage minimum lines of implementation.<br\>
-Overengineering is not beautiful.
+Over-engineering is not beautiful.